-The Compensation Committee's policy has been to grant options that vest over a specific period (three or four years for the options granted in 2006) to provide the executive with an incentive to remain with us, to provide a long-term incentive and to lessen the accounting charge for such options (which is generally amortized over the vesting period).
+The Compensation Committee's policy has been to grant options that vest over a specific period (generally three or four years) to provide an incentive for the recipient to remain with us, to provide a long-term incentive and to lessen the accounting charge for such options (which is generally amortized over the vesting period).
 We do not have any stock ownership requirements for executive officers or directors; however, each of our executives has a significant number of exercisable options.
 In addition, the vesting of all of our option and restricted share awards may, upon certain determinations by the Board of Directors, accelerate upon a change in control to provide a greater incentive for all optionees to complete change in control transactions that benefit shareholders by allowing them to participate in the benefits of the transaction regardless of whether their employment will continue.
 The vested portion of options granted to executives and directors generally remain exercisable after termination of employment until their original expiration date.
-The Committee's policy is also to provide new executives with options to attract them to us based on negotiations with new executives, management's recommendations and the Committee's subjective judgment primarily after reviewing the number of options granted to our other executives.
+The Committee's policy is provide new executives with stock options to attract them to us.
+The number of options awarded is based on negotiations with new executives, management's recommendations and the Committee's subjective judgment primarily after reviewing the number of options granted to our other executives.